MostafaHikal/UniGuide/README.md

 An NLP-powered university assistant chatbot designed to help students answer questions about their college, lecture schedules, and exam timetables using a hybrid retrieval architecture (RAG + Structured Data Retrieval).

+> ⚠️ **Note:** This is a personal learning project built to practice RAG, retrieval pipelines, and LLM integration.
+It is **not a production-ready or professional system**, and it hasn't been tested or hardened for real-world deployment.

 ---

 ## Project Overview